Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 As mentioned at the outset, the evolution of various technologies—content, platforms, devices—has driven the expansion of audio media usage.
 However, the pandemic undoubtedly accelerated this trend.

 Traditional radio broadcasting was primarily used for motivations like enjoying music or entertainment, or listening to news.
-Today's audio media, however, is incorporating motivations and purposes that were less common with traditional radio listening, such as wanting to improve oneself or enjoy "self-BGM" (to concentrate, boost mood, etc.).
+Today's audio media, however, is incorporating motivations and purposes that were less common in traditional radio listening, such as wanting to improve oneself or enjoy "self-BGM" (to concentrate, boost mood, etc.).

 Audio media, which can align with consumers' daily routines, holds potential for further growth by incorporating diverse purposes and usage scenarios.